samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 40min Easy-Moderate, RPE 6 taking the occasional 1-minute walk-break
+> Run 40min Easy-Moderate, RPE6 taking the occasional 1-minute walk-break
 > whenever necessary to run with your best form.

 ## Week 3